 A jean jacket paired with jeans is called a “Canadian Tuxedo.”
 I learned this when I moved to the U.S. from my native Canada.
 Up until that point, I never knew that the term existed.
 I figured that it originated because the fashion world viewed pairing denim with denim, a faux pas; and since Canada was not famous for its fashion contributions, the term was accompanied by a negative connotation.
-Once I did some research, I discovered that the term was coined in 1951, when Bing Crosby was denied entrance to a Canadian hotel simply because he was dressed all in denim, something that was deemed too casual for a formal setting in a very conservative country.
+Once I did some research, I discovered that the term was coined in 1951 when Bing Crosby was denied entrance to a Canadian hotel simply because he was dressed all in denim.
+At the time this was deemed too casual for a formal setting in a very conservative country.

 I am in love with these jeans by R13.
-I had never heard of this brand until I discovered it at Savannah.
-I will admit that the jeans are a tad pricey, but they are so comfortable and flattering, that I was willing to splurge.
+I had never heard of this brand until I discovered it at Savannah in Santa Monica, CA. I will admit that the jeans are a tad pricey, but they are so comfortable and flattering that I was willing to splurge.
 The silk top that ties is both a shout out to the retro look of yesteryear, but with a more contemporary feel, and this look is very trendy right now.
 This denim jacket by Burberry, which I have owned for years, always seems to add the right amount of wow to an outfit.
 The moto booties keep everything looking edgy.
-I have put together less expensive options for you below.